 Update your agile roadmap often.

 Whether a roadmap is agile or not, it should never be static.
-But agile product roadmaps in particular are highly-dynamic by nature.
+But agile product roadmaps, in particular, are highly dynamic by nature.
 That means they should also be easy-to-update on the fly.

 Agile teams learn new things every day, which is part of the beauty of agile processes in the first place.
 These new findings frequently make their way onto the roadmap in the form of anything from shifting priorities to new solutions altogether.
 And agile roadmaps have flexible formats that support the addition of new findings, quick adjustments, and course corrections.

-But word to the wise.
+But a word to the wise.
 Use caution when deciding how many small details make their way onto the product roadmap based on new findings.
 Don’t forget that it serves as a high-level communication tool that helps other groups within your organization understand the strategy.
 If you add too many tactical items or “feature ideas,” you risk blurring the line between the roadmap and backlog.

 Frequent communication about changes to the roadmap is critical.